-Right-of-use of assets acquired under leasing arrangements of the same class of assets are presented in line with IFRS 16..
+Right-of-use of assets and corresponding lease liability acquired under leasing arrangements of the same class of assets and liabilities are presented in line with IFRS 16.
+There are no identifiable right-of-assets and lease liability exist for the Company as at the date of statement of financial position.